Clemo97/pesapal-developer-challenge/README.md

 # Pesapal Developer Challenge

-This is a solution for [The Pesapal Developer Challenge](https://pesapal.freshteam.com/jobs/2OU7qEKgG4DR/junior-developer-23) _Problem 2: A diff and a patch._, written in Python3.
+This is a solution for [The Pesapal Developer Challenge](https://pesapal.freshteam.com/jobs/2OU7qEKgG4DR/junior-developer-23) _Problem 2: A diff and a patch, written in Python3.

 ## Problem Statement